 A few like-minded travellers had recommended Gravity to me previously and reading the reviews online reassured me that I was making the right decision.
 Included in the $124 price tag is the journey to and from La Paz, assistance of two guides (one remains at the front and one at the back of the entire ride), a support vehicle which follows the group at all times, lunch, an obligatory “I survived death road” t-shirt, photos of the journey and entrance into an animal refuge at the end of the tour.

 While the price is substantially higher than other firms, I would wholeheartedly recommend Gravity.
 We saw plenty of the other cheaper tour groups on our trip, many of whom hadn’t had a proper safety briefing and were hurtling down dangerous areas of the road at uncontrollable speeds (we witnessed on girl come flying off her bike while taking a turn through a waterfall too quickly – luckily, she landed on the path ahead and appeared to be fine other than some cuts and bruises).

 RELATED: This wasn’t the first (nor the last) time that I spent a little bit more money for a superior experience.
-Read about how much I spent in three months here!
+Read about how much I spent in three months in South America here!